- How is non-Hodgkin lymphoma treated in children?

 Stages III and IV: Large cell lymphomas don’t often reach the bone marrow or spinal fluid, but if they do they require more intensive treatment.

-Current clinical trials are focusing on the length of treatment, which drugs are important in treating large cell lymphoma, and whether the different types of large cell lymphoma can be treated similarly.
+Current clinical trials are focusing on the length of chemotherapy, which drugs are important in treating large cell lymphoma, and whether the different types of large cell lymphoma can be treated similarly.
+Newer drugs that might help treat anaplastic large cell lymphoma, such as brentuximab vedotin (Adcetris) and crizotinib (Xalkori), are also being studied.

 Treatment of recurrent lymphoma